Ahmed-M-Anis/nest-POC/README.md

 ## Description

-in this repo i do POS with nestJa and typeORM for postgres
+in this repo i do POS with nestJa and typeORM for postgres and do uthantication and authorization

 ## Installation